MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/instruction-guides-in-production-overview.md

 ---
 # required metadata

-title: Instructions for workers in production using Dynamics 365 Guides
+title: Instructions with Dynamics 365 Guides for workers in production
-description: This topic explains how to integrate the production management module in Microsoft Dynamics 365 Supply Chain Management with Dynamics 365 Guides to take advantage of mixed-reality guides to help production  workers in their their tasks across assembly, quality assurance, safety and certification related procedures.
+description: This topic explains how to integrate the production management module in Microsoft Dynamics 365 Supply Chain Management with Dynamics 365 Guides to take advantage of mixed-reality guides to help production workers complete tasks in assembly, quality assurance, safety, and certification-related procedures.

 author: cabeln
 manager: sorenand
-ms.date: 16/06/2020
+ms.date: 29/09/2020
 ms.topic: article
 ms.prod:
 ms.service: dynamics-ax-applications